-At September 30, 2022, we had cash and cash equivalents of approximately \$44.9 million which represents a decrease from December 31, 2021 of approximately \$4.2 million.
-The net decrease was primarily due to cash used in operations as more fully described in the "Operating Activities" section below.
+At March 31, 2023, we had cash and cash equivalents of approximately \$10.7 million which represents a decrease from December 31, 2022 of approximately \$4.7 million.
+The net decrease was primarily due to a \$2.9 million net investment in term deposits with original maturities of between 3 and 12 months.
+Additionally, cash decreased as a result of cash used in operations as more fully described in the "Operating Activities" section below.

-2022 Change 2021 Cash and cash equivalents \$ 44,894,850 \$ (4,222,780) \$ 49,117,630
+2023 Change 2022 Cash and cash equivalents \$ 10,666,252 \$ (4,714,237) \$ 15,380,489

-As of September 30, 2022, we had financial resources including cash and cash equivalents of approximately \$44.9 million, marketable securities of approximately \$0.1 million, machinery and equipment intended to be sold with a carrying value of approximately \$1.6 million (See Note 5 to the September 30, 2022 interim consolidated financial statements), an income tax receivable of approximately \$8.1 million and short-term financial obligations consisting of accounts payable, accrued expenses, severance liability and contingent value rights of approximately \$1.4 million.
+As of March 31, 2023, we had financial resources including cash, cash equivalents, term deposits and marketable securities totaling approximately \$41.6 million (predominantly held in U.S. and Canadian banks and financial institutions), machinery and equipment intended to be sold with a carrying value of approximately \$1.0 million (See Note 6 to the consolidated financial statements), an income tax receivable of approximately \$8.1 million (See Note 10 to the consolidated financial statements), and short-term financial obligations consisting of accounts payable, accrued expenses and contingent value rights of approximately \$0.7 million.

 We have no revenue producing operations at this time.
 Our future working capital position is dependent upon the collection of amounts due pursuant to the Settlement Agreement and/or Award.
 We believe that we have sufficient working capital to carry on our activities for the next 12 to 24 months.
-However, the annulment of the Resolution, a change of administration in Venezuela and/or removal of Sanctions, an increase in legal expenses related to enforcement and collection of our Award, among other things, could result in increased activities and a higher cash burn-rate requiring us to seek additional sources of funding to ensure our ability to continue our business in the normal course.
+However, the annulment of the Resolution, the removal of Sanctions, an increase in legal expenses related to enforcement and collection of our Award, among other things, could result in increased activities and a higher cash burn-rate requiring us to seek additional sources of funding to ensure our ability to continue our business in the normal course.
+We may need to rely on additional capital raises in the future.